brillianodhiya/IoT-Kreasi-Library/readme.md

 export default App;
 ```

-## Props

-- `deviceId` (string): The ID of the IoT device to connect to.
-- `theme` (string, optional): The theme of the UI component (e.g., 'light', 'dark').

-## Contributing

-We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please contact us at support@iotiki.com.
+For any questions or feedback, please contact us at brillidhiya@brillianodhiya.

 ## Changelog